 A recently released report by JLL shows that STEM graduates are creating new talent pools in unexpected U.S. markets, many of which are located in the heart of the Midwest.
 While San Jose still tops the U.S. metros with the highest rate of science and math degrees, Columbus, Indiana and Huntsville,… Read More

-A new industrial revolution, spurred on by e-commerce, is sparking growth in St. Louis real estate, according to David Branding, executive vice president for the St. Louis industrial brokerage at JLL, which had $6.8 billion in global… Read More
+A new industrial revolution, spurred on by e-commerce, is sparking growth in St. Louis real estate, according to David Branding, executive vice president for the St. Louis industrial brokerage at JLL, which had $6.8 billion… Read More

 The St. Louis Business Journal recently tapped JLL’s executive vice president David Branding for his expertise and knowledge about the St. Louis commercial real estate market.
 David was one of four featured experts from the area who provided insight into today’s industrial market conditions and how the St. Louis region stacks up when… Read More